I:02:01 General Personnel Policy

 D. The minimum qualifications for the appointment of faculty shall be the Minimum Rank Criteria for Professional Personnel in Instruction, Public Service, and Research set forth in TBR Policy 5:02:02:20 Faculty Promotion at Universities, which is incorporated herein by reference.
 All part-time or temporary faculty must be appointed according to the provisions of TBR Policy.

-E. The minimum qualifications for the appointment of all personnel other than faculty shall be determined by the President, based upon the duties and responsibilities of the position, and shall be recorded and maintained by the institution, subject to any minimum qualifications for personnel positions which may be established by the TBR.
+E. The minimum qualifications for the appointment of all personnel other than faculty shall be determined by the President (or his or her designee), based upon the duties and responsibilities of the position, and shall be recorded and maintained by the institution, subject to any minimum qualifications for personnel positions which may be established by the TBR.

 III.
 NATURE OF APPOINTMENTS